cacophony-wj/LeS/README.md

     For example, this might be "C:\Licentia", "D:\Licentia", or "E:\Licentia"
     Ensure the Download Location is where you wish it to be, it defaults to a location within the directory just above Click the Go/Begin button

+## Login And Installation from _Lover's Lab_

+At some point during your installation, you will be prompted to download about four or five mods from _Lover's Lab._ The process for this is a bit different from other modlists.

+1. When a _Lover's Lab_ webpage appears, first login to the site via the link in the upper left.
+2. Take note in the header which version of the mod is suggested for download.
+3. Click the big green **Download** button on the right.
+4. Click the **Download** button for the proper version.
+5. Pay attention to the header bar for progress.
+When complete, wait for the next screen to appear.
+6. Continue with the remainder of the _Lover's Lab_ files.
+(Some of them may not require step 4.)

 ## Commonly Failing Files

-Due to continuing problems with the download system for _Lover's Lab,_ my process for installation is a bit different from everyone else's.

-# CANCEL YOUR WABBAJACK INSTALL NOW.

-I have been forced to revert all mods from _Lover's Lab_ to manual download only.
-As far as I know, Wabbajack will prompt you when you need to download them, but to eliminate the headache, I recommend **CANCELING YOUR WABBAJACK INSTALL TEMPORARILY** and downloading all the mods from that site from the links below before you even get started.
-There are only five required from there, and to use them, place them in the same directory you specified for "Download Location" just above.
+If for some reason something goes wrong with the installation from _Lover's Lab,_ you can cancel the installation and download these files manually.
+The process will pick up from where it left off when you restart the install.
+There are only five files required from there, and to use them, place them in the same directory you specified for "Download Location" just above.
 Please download the _latest versions_ of all of the below files (the most recent version number)

 - Version 2.7.9 of [Nether's Follower Framework](https://www.loverslab.com/files/file/6188-nethers-follower-framework/)
 - Version Beta 5 of [OStim Solutions](https://www.loverslab.com/files/file/17441-ostim-solutions-a-sexlab-solutions-revisited-port/)